KavanKake/KavinPortfolio/README.md

 - **JavaScript**: To add interactivity.
 - **Node.js**: For backend functionality.

-## Usage
+## Usage of website
-Visit the live website at kavinlokeswaran.no.
-Browse through my projects and explore my skills.
-Reach out via the contact form for inquiries or collaborations.
+To use the website, feel free to visit kavinlokeswaran.no The website has an easy design with a simple navbar.
+The navbar explains the diffrent pages, for example the projoct page.
+All of the buttons have a easy usage and you could easly see whats a button or not.

 ## Contact
 Feel free to reach out to me through: